-This guide will explain what typically happens at a traditional Christian funeral service; including Church of England funerals and Catholic funerals.
+This guide will explain what typically happens at traditional Christian funeral services; including Church of England funeral services and Catholic funerals.

-Christians believe that when someone passes away, it is the end of their life on Earth and they are subsequently judged by God.
+Christian funerals are bespoke services, tailored to meet the needs of the Christian faith.
+Christians believe that when someone passes away, it is the end of their life on Earth, beliefs on what happens next will differ by denomination.

-What happens at a Church of England funeral?
+What happens at a Church of England funeral service?

-A Church of England funeral can be made as personal and unique as you wish.
-They often celebrate the life of the deceased but also take into account the circumstances of the death.
+A Church of England funeral service can be made as personal and unique as you wish.
+Christians often celebrate the life of the deceased but also take into account the circumstances of the death.

 In addition, the service may include a eulogy written and delivered by a family member or close friend.
-Special requests such as the deceased’s favourite music and funeral flowers are quite common at Church of England funerals.
-The funeral service often ends with a burial or cremation and is followed by a post-funeral reception, commonly known as a wake.
+Special requests such as the deceased’s favourite music and funeral flowers are customary at Christian funerals.

+If you're wondering what to take to a Christian funeral,; flowers, wreaths and cards are common to see both at Church of England funeral services and Catholic funerals.
+The funeral service often ends with a burial or cremation and are followed by a post-funeral reception, commonly known as a wake.

-A Catholic funeral service is led by one or more priests and follows an orderly ritual; including a Vigil, Mass, Rite of Committal and Burial.
+A Catholic funeral service is led by one or more priests and follows an orderly ritual, including:

 Traditionally, the Catholic Church has preferred its members to choose burial, however, cremation is allowed.
 If a loved one is cremated, their ashes should not be scattered or kept in an urn at home.
 Instead, the ashes should be buried in a respectful manner.

 The Vigil allows family and friends to gather and celebrate the life of the deceased before the actual funeral service.
-It may take place in the deceased’s home, church or your local funeral home and prayers/songs are offered during this time.
+It may take place in the deceased’s home, church or your local funeral home, with prayers and songs offered during this time.

-The Funeral Mass is usually held in the church where the deceased worshiped.
+The Funeral Mass is usually held in the church where the deceased worshipped.
 It is celebrated by a priest and includes the Eucharistic Prayer and the giving of the Holy Communion.

 The Rite of Committal is the service performed at the grave site or the cemetery chapel.
-Cultural rituals such as throwing dirt on the coffin and placing material possessions on the casket are accepted at a Catholic funeral.
+Cultural rituals such as throwing dirt on the coffin and placing material possessions on the casket are accepted at Catholic funerals.